Nepali Congress: 2022–2025: 2nd Federal Parliament

 The party contested the 2022 elections with an alliance with their coalition partners CPN (Maoist Centre), CPN (Unified Socialist) and other smaller leftist parties.
 In the 2022 local elections, the party won executive head positions in 329 local units including in the metropolitan cities of Lalitpur and Biratnagar.
 In the general elections that followed, the party won a plurality of seats in the House of Representatives and in provincial assemblies of Bagmati, Gandaki, Karnali and Sudurpaschim.

 The resulting government saw Congress in the opposition again following a breakdown in the alliance.
 Another alliance change saw Congress joining the coalition government of CPN (Maoist Centre) in March 2023 before again joining the opposition bench in March 2024.
-The party forged a deal with CPN (UML) on July 2024 to form a new coalition government under CPN (UML).
+The party forged a deal with CPN (UML) in July 2024 to form a new coalition government under CPN (UML).

 The coalition government introduced a mandate to shut down social media for failing to register with the government which served as the trigger for the 2025 Gen Z protests.
 Following the death of 19 protestors as a result of the use of live ammunition, home minister Ramesh Lekhak from the party resigned, other ministers also resigned the next morning, but protestors vandalized the party headquarters and other local offices of the party across the country.
 Party president Sher Bahadur Deuba was assaulted at his residence along with his wife and foreign minister Arzu Rana Deuba.
 The houses of other leaders of the party were also vandalized and set ablaze.
 The government also resigned following the protests.

 Ideology

 A Nepali Congress manifesto outlining its 2022 ideology in Nepali.

 The party was founded on the principle of democracy and socialism.
 In 1956, the party adopted democratic socialism as its ideology for socioeconomic transformation.
 Its foreign policy orientation was to nonalignment and good relations with India.
-It initially favoured mainstream social democratic policies, but in the late 20th century, began moving closer to the political centre, starting in the 1990s, abandoning some of its previous social democratic policies in favour of those similar to the Third Way.
+After the end of the panchayat, subsequent governments under Nepali Congress launched pro-privatisation and liberalisation policies in the 1990s.